Topological defects in lattice models and affine Temperley-Lieb algebra: Lattice topological defects: direct channel

-on $n$ sites under the embedding map $\phi^{u}_{n,m}$.
-To solve the spectral problem, we present an algebraic construction linking the spectrum of $H^{u}$ with the spectrum of the standard Hamiltonian $H_{n}$ acting on a certain fusion quotient module of $\atl{n}(\q)$.
+Note that because the $\lambda$s are orthogonal, these matrices are themselves orthogonal to each others.
+The spectral problem of $H^{u}_{n,m}$ is thus reduced to that of $H^{u}_{n,m}[\lambda]$.
+To solve this reduced spectral problem, we present an algebraic construction linking the spectrum of $H^{u}_{n,m}[\lambda]$ with the spectrum of the standard Hamiltonian $H_{n}$ acting on a certain ``fusion quotient" module of $\atl{n}(\q)$.
 This requires certain preparation and an algebraic discussion below.
 We then come back to the spectral problem in Section~\ref{sec:4.4} with the final result formulated in Theorem~\ref{eq:thm-H}, and then provide an explicit example based on the twisted XXZ chains in Section~\ref{eq:sec4-ex}.

 Let us begin with the idea that stays behind the two algebraic constructions formulated below.
 Adding the extra lines/defects in the direct channel can be realised as a functor that combine a module of $\atl{}$ (the bulk model) with a module of $\tl{}$ (the defect) into a new module of $\atl{}$ (the bulk model with a defect); it turns out that there are (at least) two natural ways of doing this: one can \textsl{add} new strands carrying the defect to the module, a process we call the \emph{fusion product}, or one can \textsl{impose} the defect on an existing part of the module, a process we call the \emph{fusion quotient}.